In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for investment purposes.

 The current ratio is current assets divided by current liabilities.

 The ratio shows the liquidity position of a company.
 It indicates how many short-term assets a company has to meet its short-term obligations.
 A higher ratio means that the company’s day-to-day operations are not likely to get impacted by working capital issues.
 A ratio of less than one is a matter of concern.

-Asset turnover ratio shows how efficiently the management of a company is using its assets (fixed and current) to generate revenue.
+The asset turnover ratio shows how efficiently the management of a company is using its assets (fixed and current) to generate revenue.
 For example, assume a machine can produce products worth Rs 100 when operated at full capacity.
 If the management can use the tool multiple times in a year in a cost-effective manner and generate Rs 150, it indicates that the machine is used efficiently.

-Dividend Yield is dividend per share divided by the market price of the share.
+Dividend Yield is the dividend per share divided by the market price of the share.
 A higher figure indicates that the company is doing well.
 But remember to have a holistic view while using this ratio.
 In penny stocks, the company may declare special dividends due to any one-off gain.
 This pushes the dividend yield.
-But the sustainability of dividend is also essential.
+But the sustainability of dividends is also essential.

 Moving on, we saw that financial ratios help in assessing factors such as profitability, efficiency, and risk.
-But before investing, an investor should also marry the macro-economic situation, management quality and industry outlook with the micro factors before arriving at any decision.
+But before investing, an investor should also marry the macro-economic situation, management quality, and industry outlook with the micro factors before arriving at any decision.

 While the above points are helpful in selecting a stock but these parameters won’t tell you if the stock is right for your portfolio.
 Thus, you should try answering the following questions –

 Is the company’s sector consistent with your asset allocation?
 If yes you may consider adding the stock to your portfolio even if the stock has a high-risk, high-return combination.
 However, it should be done only if you have a long-term investment horizon.